 American Public Health Association’s Annual Meeting

 Each year around early November, the American Public Health Association (APHA) holds its large Annual Meeting for public health professionals.
 Consider attending to learn from CHWs across the country, potentially share your success stories, and join conversations that shape the CHW profession nationally.
-The CHW Section of APHA typically offers five $800 scholarships for CHWs to attend the Annual Meeting.
+The CHW Section of APHA typically offers scholarships for CHWs to attend the Annual Meeting.

 Although certification is not required for employment as a community health worker, it is great for your resume!
 Community health workers will soon be able to apply for CHW Certification through the MA Dept of Public Health.
 There are two pathways to certification:

 - For experienced community health workers: If you have a long history as a community health worker, you can apply to be “grandfathered in” as a Certified Community Health Worker.
 Ask us for help documenting your work history.

 - For new or less experienced community health workers : Sign up for an 80 Core Competency Training through your Regional Training Center.